open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 ## Breaking Changes from 0.13.0 Feature Release

+OpenMetadata Release 0.13.x introduces below breaking changes -

+### Docker Volumes
+ OpenMetadata Release 0.13.x introduces Default Docker Volumes for Databse(MYQSL, PostgreSQL) and ElasticSearch with Docker deployment.

+ - If you are looking for the fresh deployment of 0.13.x - [here](https://docs.open-metadata.org/deployment/docker)
+ - If you are looking for upgrading of the new version i.e 0.13.x - [here](https://docs.open-metadata.org/deployment/upgrade/docker)
 ## Breaking Changes from 0.12.x Stable Release

 OpenMetadata Release 0.12.x introduces below breaking changes -